 As was said in the section on the first class meeting, you should hand out your syllabus in the first class.
 The syllabus should include your preferred contact information, a course description, your goals and learning objectives, the grading scheme, and a description of each week’s topic area, readings, and assignments.
 Framing these in the form of a question is often a very effective technique.

-Finally, because our courses are intended to be both interactive and participatory, you should indicate that attendance and class participation are very important and will be considered in the final grading.
+Finally, because our courses are intended to be interactive and participatory, you should indicate that attendance and class participation will be considered in the final grading.
 It is important to understand that your syllabus becomes a contract between you and your students.

 Also keep in mind that a one-credit course at Tufts is equivalent to a three-credit course at many other institutions.
-The University recommends that for every hour spent in class there should be 2 hours of work outside of class.
+The University recommends that for every hour spent in class there should be two-to-three hours of work outside of class.